Brooklyn Dodgers: Move to California

 New York City Construction Coordinator Robert Moses sought to force O'Malley into using a site in Flushing Meadows, Queens – the eventual location of Shea Stadium (which opened in 1964), the home of the future New York Mets, who began play in 1962.
 Moses' vision involved a city-built, city-owned park, which was greatly at odds with O'Malley's real-estate savvy.
 When O'Malley realized that he was not going to be allowed to buy a suitable parcel of land in Brooklyn, he began thinking of moving the team.

-O'Malley was free to purchase land of his own choosing, but wanted Robert Moses to condemn a parcel of land along the Atlantic Railroad Yards in downtown Brooklyn under Title I authority, after O'Malley had bought the bulk of the land he had in mind.
-Title I gave the city municipality power to condemn land for the purpose of building what it calls "public purpose" projects.
-Moses' interpretation of "public purpose" included public parks, public housing and public highways and bridges.
+O'Malley was free to purchase land of his own choosing but wanted Moses to condemn a parcel of land along the Atlantic Railroad Yards in downtown Brooklyn under Title I authority, after O'Malley had bought the bulk of the land he had in mind.
+Title I gave the city power to condemn land for the purpose of building what it calls "public purpose" projects.
+Moses' interpretation of "public purpose" included public parks, housing, highways, and bridges.

 What O'Malley wanted was for Moses to use Title I authority, rather than to pay market value for the land.
 With Title I the city via Robert Moses could have sold the land to O'Malley at a below market price.
-Moses refused to honor O'Malley's request and responded, "If you want the land so bad, why don't you purchase it with your own money?".
+Moses refused to honor O'Malley's request and responded, "If you want the land so bad, why don't you purchase it with your own money?"

-Meanwhile, non-stop transcontinental airline travel had become routine during the years since the Second World War.
-Teams were no longer bound by much slower railroad timetables.
-Because of civil aviation advances, it became possible to locate teams farther apart – as far west as California – while maintaining the same busy game schedules.
+Meanwhile, non-stop transcontinental airline travel had become routine during the years since World War II.
+Teams were no longer bound by much slower railroad infrastructure.
+Because of advances in civil aviation, it became possible to locate teams farther apart, as far west as California, while maintaining the same game schedules.